SpraxDev/Action-SpigotMC/README.md

     # You can choose between different BuildTools to be used by this action
     # Available: SpigotMC
     buildToolProvider: SpigotMC # Optional

+    # The host of the SFTP-Server to use as dedicated artifact cache
+    sftpCacheHost: '' # Optional

+    # The port of the SFTP-Server to use as dedicated artifact cache
+    sftpCachePort: 22 # Optional

+    # The username of the SFTP-Server to use as dedicated artifact cache
+    sftpCacheUser: '' # Optional

+    # The private key of the SFTP-Server to use as dedicated artifact cache
+    # The configured value should start with `-----BEGIN OPENSSH PRIVATE KEY-----`
+    sftpCachePrivateKey: '' # Optional

+    # Setting this to the server's host key, will enable strictly checking the host key
+    # something like `ssh-ed25519 [HASH]` is expected here
+    sftpCacheExpectedHostKey: '' # Optional
 ```

+## Cache Spigot artifacts on a dedicated SFTP-Server
+Using GitHub's `actions/cache` is already great but may not be enough for some use-cases,
+causing all those Spigot versions to be recompiled more often than necessary.

+To solve this, you are able to configure your own SFTP-Server that should be used to store and restore built Spigot artifacts.

+To be clear, we still recommend using `actions/cache` in addition to this feature – This is not aimed to be a replacement.

+In theory, using this feature allows you only build a version once and then share it across all your repositories and workflows.